yrsheld/agusmakmun.github.io/_posts/2023-07-10-random-number-generator-in-C.md

 ## Summary

-To generate (pseudo) random integers, one can make use of the exsiting function in <stdlib.h> `rand`, `srand`, or we could define our own versions of these functions, following the concept of linear congruential generator.
+To generate (pseudo) random integers, one can make use of the exsiting function in <stdlib.h> `srand()` & `rand()` , or we could define our own versions of these functions, following the concept of linear congruential generator.